TL;DR

 Common federal reference points for the National System of Interstate and Defense Highways include:

-Trucking DOT Axle Weight Limits by State
+What Are the DOT Axle Weight Limits by State?

 This is where heavy haul planning becomes more complex.
 States can set their own rules for non-divisible loads, permit thresholds, axle-group allowances, routing restrictions, curfews, and bridge-specific limitations.